Skyscrapers: Inevitable Future or Temporary Fad

 Global financial crisis of 2008–2009

-In 2004, the foundation stone was laid for a skyscraper that to this day remains the tallest building on the entire planet – the Burj Khalifa (Dubai).
-Its height is a dizzying 828 m.
-The construction took 6 years and the tower was opened in 2010, i.e. again immediately after a severe economic crisis, this time shaking up the entire world.
+In 2004, groundbreaking took place on the Burj Khalifa (Dubai), a skyscraper that remains the tallest building on the planet to this day.
+It stands a dizzying 828 meters tall.
+Construction took six years, and the tower opened in 2010, again immediately after a severe economic crisis, this time shaking the entire world.

 Бурдж Халифа

-This financial crisis is well known to all Russians who are now over 30.
-After the economy stabilized in the post-Soviet space in 1996, the idea of the great Russian architect Boris Thor was enthusiastically accepted - to build a huge business center and park on the territory of the industrial zone.
-The project was called "Moscow-City" , but the sudden default of the 1998 type significantly spoiled the plans.
-The construction was practically frozen and acquired a second life only in the early 2000s.
-At the same time, the project was repeatedly reviewed, adjusted, and ultimately little remained in it from the original idea of B. Thor.
+This financial crisis is well known to all Russians over 30 today.
+After the economy stabilized in the post-Soviet space in 1996, the idea of the great Russian architect Boris Thor – to build a huge business center and park on the territory of an industrial zone – was enthusiastically embraced.
+The project was named "Moscow City," but the sudden default of 1998 significantly disrupted the plans.
+Construction was virtually frozen and only gained a second life in the early 2000s.
+The project was repeatedly revised and adjusted, and ultimately little remained of Thor's original vision.

-Subsequently, economic growth allowed for active development of the former industrial zone, and new skyscrapers began to open almost every year.
-But even today, the territory of Moscow City and nearby areas is not fully developed, new grandiose projects are planned, and therefore, perhaps, a new crisis is just around the corner.
+Subsequently, economic growth allowed for the rapid development of the former industrial zone, and new skyscrapers began opening almost annually.
+However, even today, Moscow City and its surrounding areas remain underdeveloped, and new grand projects are being planned, meaning a new crisis may be just around the corner.

 Москва Сити

-The construction of the grand Jeddah Tower in Saudi Arabia took place during this period.
-According to the project, the height of this skyscraper should be more than 1 km, or more precisely 1007 m.
-The first construction work began in 2013, and its completion was scheduled for 2018.
-But, as often happens with projects of this type, the deadline was postponed to 2019.
-And as we remember, at the end of this year, the first reports of a new deadly infection and its rapid spread appeared.
-Panic gripped the world, and the construction of Jeddah stopped due to financial difficulties.
-There is no new information yet about the expected continuation of construction and the timing of commissioning.
+The construction of the grand Jeddah Tower in Saudi Arabia occurred during this period.
+According to the project, this skyscraper is expected to reach a height of over 1 kilometer—1,007 meters, to be precise.
+Construction began in 2013, with completion scheduled for 2018.
+However, as is often the case with projects of this type, the completion date was initially pushed back to 2019.
+And as we recall, at the end of that year, the first reports of a new deadly infection and its rapid spread emerged.
+Panic gripped the world, and construction of the Jeddah Tower was halted due to financial difficulties.
+There is no new information yet regarding the expected continuation of construction or the commissioning date.

 башня «Джидда» в Саудовской Аравии

-There are very good reasons for the active construction of skyscrapers.
-First of all, it is the high cost of land in cities.
-If you build a multi-storey building on an expensive site, the investment will pay off when you reach a certain height (the value directly depends on the price of the land).
-When you overcome this level, the building will start to bring in profit.
-Therefore, despite the high cost of building skyscrapers, their construction is profitable and can not only fully recoup the initial investment in purchasing land, paying for labor, materials, etc., but also bring in tangible profit.
+There are very good reasons for the rapid construction of skyscrapers.
+First and foremost, this is the high cost of land in cities.
+If a high-rise building is built on an expensive site, the investment will pay for itself once it reaches a certain height (this value directly depends on the price of the land).
+Once this height is reached, the building will begin to generate profit.
+Therefore, despite the high cost of building skyscrapers, their construction is profitable and can not only fully recoup the initial investment in land acquisition, labor, materials, etc., but also generate a significant profit.

 The highest prices are for the following plots: